swimmerART/Beer-Pong/README.md

 alt="Video" width="800" border="10" /></a>

 # Introduction
-Our goal for this project was to allow a Baxter robot to play beer pong.
+The goal for this project is to allow a Baxter robot to play beer pong.

 Our project is most interesting in the way our sensing/vision component translates to actuation.
 Without using multiple AR-tags, we have to detect a the position and orientation of 6 red cups on a table in order to properly aim the robot.
 Other intriguing parts of our project are the modeling and the hardware.
 We model a ball's projectile motion based on its angle and initial velocity, which was calculated using data from test shots of our gun.